-With respect to the extension of the Protective Order, Ohio Adm.Code 4901-1-24 provides that, "A party wishing to extend a protective order beyond twenty-four months shall file an appropriate motion at least forty-five days in advance of the expiration date of the existing order.
+With respect to the extension of the protective order, Ohio Adm.Code 4901-1-24 provides, "A party wishing to extend a protective order beyond twenty-four months shall file an appropriate motion at least forty-five days in advance of the expiration date of the existing order.
 The motion shall include a detailed discussion of the need for continued protection from disclosure."
-This Motion to Extend Protective meets these requirements for an extension of the Protective Order.
+This motion meets those requirements.